cockpit-project/cockpit/doc/protocol.md

         "host": "localhost"
     }

-This message is forwarded on to the cockpit-bridge.
-This message is sent from the cockpit-web frontend or cockit-ws.
+This message is sent to the cockpit-bridge.

 Command: close
 --------------